apache/incubator-heron/contrib/spouts/README.md

 ### Documentation

-Each spout should have a design doc as well as related information in the doc/ directory in the project.
+Each spout should have a design doc as well as related information in the doc/ directory.

 ### License